 - Multiple enhancements have been made in the ThinDirect component, and outstanding known issues addressed, to improve performance and reliability.

-- New parameters have been added to the thinreg utility to enhance search and exclude functionality.
+- New parameters in the thinreg utility allow for enhanced package registration options.
 See New Parameters in thinreg.exe.

 - The thinreg utility can now uninstall applications without dependence on .vbs file association to run the uninstall script.